 The first Great Depression occurred around 1930s, and from that experience, Milton Friedman suggested the Quantity Theory of Money, such that Price x Quantity = Velocity of Circulation Of Money x Money Supply (PQ=VM), can be used to avoid future Great Depressions.
 The second financial Great Depression could either be going on right now in 2009 or will come later.
 In any case, the current financial crisis seems to have the financial authorities believing in the Quantity Theory Of Money, which, at least, have rescued us from the initial stage of potentially another Great Depression, through the faithful execution of the suggestion of Milton Friedman by the Chairman of Federal Reserve Board, Ben Bernanke.

-The post-science vision, if not a prediction, can be extended even further into life or computer science, where there have only been small crises, such as regional blackouts of electrical power, Year 2000 computer incompatibility, and the partially automated Microsoft Windows, which is growing in complexity and has become an addictive drug for its users.
+The post-science vision can be extended even further into life or computer science, where there have only been small crises, such as regional blackouts of electrical power, Year 2000 computer incompatibility, and the partially automated Microsoft Windows, which is growing in complexity and has become an addictive drug for its users.
 Society and technology are becoming increasingly complex.
 Uncontrollable complexity will become the greatest danger to society, far outweighing physical and social crises today.
 The ultimate solution to unlimited complexity is complete automation, to which post-science has contributed the completely automated software.
-Again, it might take two major global crises to wake society up to the necessity of complete automation, which characterizes life and will raise our temporary partially automated technology to the level of the permanent and completely automated technology for the creation of entities with permanent existence, such as life.
+Again, it might take two major global crises to wake society up to the necessity of complete automation, which characterizes life and will raise our temporary partially automated technology to the level of the permanent and completely automated technology for the creation of entities with permanent existence, such as the completely automated permanent software and life.

 The requirement of permanence through complete automation is a design criteria, not a non-violable law of nature; it can be violated as all the engineers prior to the twenty-first century do.
 However, the requirement is the correct foundation for life and computer sciences, where the growth of complexity is virtually unlimited.